9 Disney World Cast Member Codes You Don’t Want To Hear Under Any Circumstance

 Code Alpha

-A Code Alpha is the worst of the worst — if you hear this code, something truly bad happened.
+A Code Alpha is the worst of the worst — if you hear this code, something truly bad has happened.
 This code is used when Cast Members need to call an ambulance.

 Ambulance

 If Alpha Unit is called, a medical emergency is in progress that requires professional medical assistance.
-First responders are located close to Disney World property, so they usually respond quickly and it’s always best to stay away so responders have ample space to do their job efficiently.
+First responders are located close to Disney World property, so they usually respond quickly, and it’s always best to stay away so responders have ample space to do their job efficiently.

 Signal 70

-Remember, at the Disney Parks there’s no such thing as lost kids but lost parents instead.
+Remember, at the Disney Parks, there’s no such thing as lost kids but lost parents instead.
 In all seriousness, if a child can’t find a parent or guardian, when the Cast Member finds a child, they’ll escort them to the park’s Baby Care Center.

 Baby Care Center